-The rise in digital wave both locally and internationally has enabled internet services such as server hosting to gain much reputation within most organizations.
+The rise in digital technology both locally and internationally has enabled internet services such as server hosting to gain a better reputation within most organizations.
 It is, for this reason, that majority of these companies have decided to relocate a huge fraction of their servers from abroad.

 Muhammed Rudman, Internet Exchange Point of Nigeria (IXPN) Managing Director, noted that the digital exodus by the private companies is currently reflected by a number of factors.
 Namely:

 - Increase in the activities within existing data centers

 - Launching of new commercial data centers engaging with local currency

 Rudman further stated that instead of the local companies going for the big data centers whose financial transaction is based on dollars, companies should sign up for the new data centers for simple Naira payment.
 And this transaction will be based on no clause of reviewing with a change in forex.

 The IXPN M.D also recognized the fact that there has been an increase in web server relocation.
 This is mainly because of the accurate sensitization that has made it possible for the locals to understand and later on invest in the local option.
 Most expert server movers would say; the nearer the server, the faster the service – then why not have yours hosted within the country.

 Mr. Muhammed hailed the National Information Technology Development Agency (NITDA) for the notable effort the office had done to promote local content.
 It was because of this dedication that the federal government ministries including agencies have relocated to Galaxy Backbone.
 This is not only an effective hosting facility but also the safest way of keeping the local traffic confined.